Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more

 Keep in mind that there may be times when you are tired from work and simply don’t have the energy to go spend hours with a team of kids.
 It can be a rewarding way to finish your day, but it can also be a tough challenge.

 Have You Coached Before?

-Tip 2: You May Have to Contend with Angry Parents
+2. You May Have to Contend With Angry Parents

-When you sign on to be a coach, you not only have to contend with the attitudes and behaviors of the children, but also the parents.
-Unfortunately, there are times moms and dads that get angry at the coach when their son or daughter is not getting the play time they think he or she should.
+When you sign on to be a coach, you not only have to contend with the attitudes and behaviors of the children but also the parents.
+Unfortunately, there are times moms and dads get angry at the coach when their son or daughter is not getting the playtime they think he or she should.

 They may also get jealous, hurl insults, and be explosive in the stands.
 Are you able to contend with irritated and angry parents without taking it personally?
 How about when they tell you flat-out you’re a terrible coach?

-When they scream insults at the referee?
+When did they scream insults at the referee?
 Or when they stand beside you or come in the dugout to “help” you coach, even though you don’t want the help?
 Are you prepared to politely tell them that you don’t want or need them?
 These are important aspects of coaching to think about before making a decision.